 A simple recognition of the error.

-On set, before, during, and after the mistake, you must move forward with the work.
-Because the crew and the director and the other actors are, there’s no need for complicated explanations that will further divert the work and draw even more attention to yourself.
+On set, after the mistake, you must move forward with the work.
+The crew, director and other actors are.
+There’s no need for complicated explanations that will further divert the work and draw even more attention to yourself.

-If you are going to be late for an acting class, then let the coach know, but don’t elaborate over the messy details as to why you are.
+If you are going to be late for an acting class, then just say, ‘Sorry I’m late.’ but don’t elaborate over the messy details.
 Same thing in an audition – especially in an audition.
 There are only two possible reasons to excuse your lateness for an audition: a car crash or death.

 Otherwise a simple ‘sorry’ will do and then get on with it.

-The pressure is so great on all of us making movies today because we work such long hours and everyone is tired and that produces mistakes.
+The pressure is so great on all of us making movies today and we work such long hours and everyone is tired - that produces mistakes.
 The dolley grip misses a mark; the boom is in the shot; the focus wasn’t pulled correctly; a prop missed.

-When you drop a line or miss a mark it’s normal.
+When you drop a line or don’t hit your mark it’s normal.

 Develop a conviction that you mostly produce quality work, always strive for excellence and sometimes lose track.